jupyterhub/zero-to-jupyterhub-k8s/docs/source/administrator/upgrading/upgrade-1-to-2.md

 [JupyterHub 2.0.0 changelog](https://github.com/jupyterhub/jupyterhub/blob/2.3.1/docs/source/changelog.md#200).

 JupyterHub 2 uses an updated database schema.
-Z2JH 2.0.0 automatically handles the upgrade for SQLite databases (the default), but it will not be possible to downgrade to older releases after this.
+Z2JH 2.0.0 automatically handles the upgrade for SQLite databases (the default), but if you use an external database you need to configure [`hub.db.upgrade`](schema_hub.db.upgrade) to true when upgrading.
+It will not be possible to downgrade to older releases after this without also using a backup or resetting the database.

 JupyterHub 2 adds RBAC for managing permissions in JupyterHub.
 The old permissions model of admin/non-admin still works but you should use